kdavydzenka/DeConveil/README.md

 **Input data**

 DeConveil requires the following input matrices:

-    - matched mRNA read counts (normal and tumor samples) and absolute CN values (for normal diploid samples we assign CN=2), structured as *NxG* matrix, where *N* represents the number of samples and *G* represents the number of genes.
+    - matched mRNA read counts (normal and tumor samples) and absolute CN values (for normal diploid samples we assign CN=2), structured as *NxG* matrix, where *N* represents the number of samples and *G* represents the number of genes;

     - a design matrix structured as an *N × F* matrix, where *N* is the number of samples and *F* is the number of features or covariates.

 Example of CN data for a given gene *g*: